 Simulations are always inaccurate but can still be useful.

 5. Signal in the noise

 Where you extract an underlying trend to infer something more valuable.

-The obvious example here are acceleration traces in motorsports.
+The obvious example here is acceleration traces in motorsports.
 So they are up and down every part of a second.
-What you may want to know is how they are more generally changing or not over time.
+What you may want to know is how they are more generally changing or not overtime.